Make a booking now Campus Online Login

 Choose this module and:

-• Critically evaluate evidence-informed provision in their setting for pupils with needs in a nominated inclusion focus area.
+• Critically evaluate evidence-informed provision in your setting for pupils with needs in a nominated inclusion focus area.

 • Work in a professional manner that is ethical, respectful and sensitive to the needs of pupils and offers genuine engagement opportunities with parents/carers to ensure best outcomes.